yuyatinnefeld/prometheus/PCA/exam-mock.md

 13. How do Prometheus, ELK stack, and InfluxDB differ in terms of their functionalities and use cases?
 14. What is the definition of a metric?
 15. What are the Prometheus exemplars?
+16. What is one of the main purposes or goals of logging?

 ### Prometheus Fundamentals (20%)
 1. What is the CLI utility tool for Prometheus called?